flaviusb/anuikit/README.md

 Applications can be smushed together or taken apart, and can be treated as hypertext.

 A display/interaction/sandbox layer, which is the 'user agent'?
+Resources and URLs across some kind of socket.
+A transport layer.
+Protocol.
+Mime types.

+Real text areas.

+"Code on demand" eg Kropaya script tags or equivalent

+The equivalent of GL contexts or render contexts.